BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

 Once a user has requested payment, they are naturally interested in knowing when sent and confirmed.
 Even when the request was not specifically made, it is nice to know when you receive money.
 This can ideally be communicated via push notifications or similar mechanisms.
-Since the bitcoin network does not have native functionality to push updates to wallet clients, this requires wallet software to regularly check for new transactions or the use of trusted third-party service.
+Since the bitcoin network does not have native functionality to push updates to wallet clients, this requires wallet software to regularly check for new transactions or the use of a trusted third-party service.
 </div>

 <div class="center" markdown="1">